-To my understanding the primary thesis of Rabbi Sid Schwarz’s chapter was that the American Jewish community is in the process of massive ideological and demographical transition.
+In Jewish Megatrends, Rabbi Sid Schwarz, makes the point that the American Jewish community is in the process of massive ideological and demographical transition.
 This transition is affecting individual Jews as well as many institutional pillars of the community such as synagogues and federations, both of which appear to be losing numbers in the form of both involved people and invested resources.
-This trend towards disaffiliation and disinterest is, according to Rabbi Schwarz and numerous polls, particularly evident in younger American Jews, specifically Gen X’rs and Millennials.
+This trend towards disaffiliation and disinterest is, according to Rabbi Sid and numerous polls, particularly evident in younger American Jews, specifically Gen X’rs and Millennials.

 Furthermore, the chapter identifies three main sociological developments that are contributing to this dynamic: the complex politics and public persona of the State of Israel, the “end of ethnic Jewry”, and numerous trends in American society that indicate a general distancing of young people from their inherited religious upbringing.